 What is Made in Lincolnshire?

-Manufacturing is one of Greater Lincolnshire and Rutland’s most important sectors, employing roughly 39,000 workers and accounting for 16% of jobs in the county!
-Greater Lincolnshire’s economy is worth £1.8 billion per year, with continuing growth across a number of key areas including engineering, chemicals, metals and polymers.
+Manufacturing is one of Greater Lincolnshire and Rutland’s most important sectors, employing approximately 66,000 people and accounting for 14% of jobs in the county!
+Manufacturing contributes £4.76bn, or 20% of total economic value of Greater Lincolnshire, with continuing growth across a number of key areas including engineering, chemicals, metals and polymers.

 That’s why we’re celebrating all of the amazing manufacturing businesses that make our local economy great with our Made in Lincolnshire brochure.
 Featuring more home-grown manufacturing businesses than ever, the brochure includes businesses of all sizes and specialisms - the interactive brochure is available to download below.